 After the Cool Smart device has been installed, OPPD will deduct $30 from your upcoming electric bill.
 You will also receive a $20 annual bill credit, which will be deducted from your OPPD bill each September.
 That’s $50 for the first year!

-Please note: You must have the AC management device installed prior to Sept.
+Please note: You must have the Cool Smart device installed prior to Sept.
 1 in order to receive the $20 participation credit for that year.
 For instance, if your device is installed on Sept.
-2, 2012, you will receive the $30 installation credit.
+2, you will receive the $30 installation credit.
 Management events typically occur in June, July and August.
 Therefore, any device installed after Sept.
 1 will have not participated in any summer management events and will not receive the $20 annual bill credit until the following year.

 The bill credits will be subtracted from your monthly budget amount.
 For example, if your budget is $50 a month and you receive the $30 Cool Smart credit in June, the amount due in June would be $20 instead of $50.
 The same applies to the $20 annual credit you will receive each September for participating in the program.

 No. The program, the device and the installation is free.
 You will not pay anything to participate in the program.
 In fact, OPPD will pay you to participate.